 QuickBooks Hosting Services for IT-Capable Accountants

 Small businesses in large numbers are looking to the cloud as a platform to deliver solutions for the problems of escalating IT costs, mobility, and remote access to business data.
 The cloud is also becoming the recommended platform for the delivery of services from accounting and bookkeeping professionals, as the benefits of remote data access and real-time collaboration nicely address the requirement for accounting pros to exchange and share information with their business clients.
 One of the popular “cloud” hosting solutions addressing a collaborative accounting model is a hosted application approach to using Intuit QuickBooks desktop products.
-While accounting professionals may be aware that QuickBooks can be hosted by 3rd party providers, many firms are not aware of what Intuit refers to as the “self-host” model, which is a QuickBooks hosting program model oriented towards accounting firms with some in-house technical capability.
+While accounting professionals may be aware that QuickBooks can be hosted by 3rd party providers, many firms are not aware of what is referred to as the “self-host” model, which is a QuickBooks hosting model for accounting firms with some in-house technical capability.